 Las Vegas can be a lot of fun — until it isn’t.
 When you visit a casino with your friends, the last thing that’s probably on your mind is falling victim to a slip and fall accident and severely injuring yourself.
 Unfortunately, slip and fall accidents are very real, and when they happen, you need compensation fast.
 When a slip and fall occurs make sure you report the incident and fill out an incident report with the proper management and keep a copy for your records.

 Whether by way of a spill or structural hazard, slip and falls in Las Vegas casinos occur more frequently than you might think.
 If it happens to you, you’ll likely find yourself asking who is liable for a slip and fall and how many slip and fall cases go to trial.
 This helpful guide will answer those questions and others.

 If you’ve been injured in a slip and fall in a Las Vegas casino, you’ll need the services of Las Vegas personal injury lawyers.
-Contact the experienced slip and fall attorneys in Las Vegas at Bay Law Personal Injury today to start your claim and get the compensation you deserve.
+Contact the experienced slip and fall attorneys in Las Vegas at Bay Law Accident Attorneys today to start your claim and get the compensation you deserve.

 What Are the Slip and Fall Hazards in a Las Vegas Casino?

 If you’ve ever been inside a Las Vegas casino, you know there are plenty of opportunities for things to go wrong.

 Setting aside the abundance of alcohol and other substances, casinos are cramped spaces filled with people in heightened states of emotion.
 If something goes wrong, these ingredients can be a recipe for disaster.

 Here are some of the most common hazards that could lead to a slip and fall in a Las Vegas casino:

 - Uneven surfaces inside and outside the casino

 - Debris and clutter in walkways